score-spec/docs/content/en/docs/Tutorials/score-humanitec.md

  image: registry.humanitec.io/public/sample-service
 ```

-# Environment Setup with Humanitec
+# Environment setup with Humanitec

 Resources referenced in `Score.yaml` should be pre-configured in Humanitec by DevOps (for each resource type).
 They are picked by the system at a deployment time in accordance with the Matching Criteria (also configured by DevOps).